Florida Marijuana Possession Laws

 Such patients will need to register for a Medical Marijuana Use Registry card and undergo an in-person evaluation with a doctor authorized to prescribe medicinal marijuana.
 Once you have that card, you are added to the Compassionate Use Registry, which is essentially a registry of everyone in Florida who has been given a marijuana prescription.

 Keep in mind that a marijuana prescription is only valid for 30 weeks.
 Beyond that time, patients will need another doctor's approval.
-Application for medical marijuana use in Florida costs $75.
 While mail application forms require an additional three to five days, online applications typically take ten business days to be approved.

 Meanwhile, minor patients below 18 years in Florida must appoint a caregiver to make marijuana purchases on their account.
 All caregivers must fill out a caregiver application and be included in the Medical Marijuana Use Registry to receive an identity card from OMMU.
-The state charges $75 to handle caregiver applications.
 Non-residents with medicinal marijuana cards from other states are not permitted to buy marijuana at Florida dispensaries.

 How Old Do You Have to Be to Buy Weed in Florida

-You have to be 18 years old and above to buy weed in Florida.
-Registered caregivers are allowed to purchase herbal cannabis on behalf of minors.
+You have to be 18 years old or older to buy weed in Florida.
+Registered caregivers are allowed to purchase medical cannabis on behalf of minors.
 Patients below the age of 18 are not permitted to smoke medicinal cannabis unless they have been given a terminal diagnosis and a second board-certified doctor agrees with the prescription.

 How Much Weed Can You Carry in Florida?